citp/privacy-policy-historical/e/ep/epi/epicmix.com.md

-> *The following text is extracted and transformed from the epicmix.com privacy policy that was archived on 2017-12-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171211035643id_/http%3A//www.snow.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the epicmix.com privacy policy that was archived on 2018-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181213180535id_/http%3A//www.snow.com/privacy.aspx) for the most accurate reproduction.*

-# Privacy Statement | Snow.com
+# Privacy | Snow.com

 **Vail Resorts Privacy Policy**

-_Policy updated September 11, 2017_ **
+_Policy updated September 11, 2017_
-**

 Vail Resorts Management Company and other members of the Vail Resorts family of businesses (together, “Vail Resorts,” “we,” or “us”) know that you care how information about you is collected and used.
 This Privacy Policy (the “Privacy Policy” or “Policy”) is designed to inform you about what information we collect and how we use it.
 This Policy is part of the Terms of Use published on our Sites.
-Click here to review the [Terms of Use](https://web.archive.org/termsandconditions.aspx).

 **Scope of the Policy**